-The Commonwealth has a high but well-managed debt burden, with \$22 billion in outstanding general obligation bonds and \$38.0 billion in total net tax-supported debt.
+The commonwealth has a high but well-managed debt burden, with \$40.8 billion in total net tax-supported debt, comprised primarily of 56% of general obligation bonds.
 Debt levels have been driven upwards in part by the Commonwealth's issuance of bonds to finance projects that in other states would be paid for at the local level as Massachusetts does not issue debt at the county level.
-Based on Moody's 2016 state debt medians report, the state's debt levels ranked second-highest among the 50 states on a per-capita basis and remains the third-highest as a percentage of personal income and as a percentage of state gross domestic product after Hawaii and Connecticut.
-As of fiscal 2015, the Commonwealth's debt per capita was \$5,592, 9.5% of its personal income, and 8.3% of its gross domestic product.
+Based on Moody's 2017 state debt medians report, the state's debt levels ranked second-highest among the 50 states on a per-capita basis, exceeded only by Connecticut (A1 stable).
+As of fiscal 2016, the commonwealth's debt per capita was \$5,583, 9.8% of its personal income, and 8.4% of its gross domestic product.